-\NOTE For the MBA with Executive Track ACCT 285 must be taken in the fall semester; and ECON 285 must be taken in the Spring semester.
+^{}NOTE For the MBA with Executive Track ACCT 285 is only offered in the fall semester; and ECON 285 is only offered in the Spring semester.

 MASTER OF BUSINESS ADMINISTRATION

 Students are expected to be proficient in word processing, spreadsheet and database management software tools.